This post was reviewed by our Director of Clinical Excellence and Oversight.

 - Stage 1 – The skin is red and painful, but not open.
 The area around the sore often feels warmer and a little swollen.

-- Stage 2 – The skin tears or opens, forming an ulcer or a wound that looks similar to a blister.
+- Stage 2 – The skin is open, usually red or pink,forming a shallow ulcer or a wound.
+The wound may also blister.
 The Bedsore penetrates deeper than the surface, affecting more layers of the skin.

 - Stage 3 – The ulcer or wound area expands even further, and affects the tissue beneath the skin.

-- Stage 4 – The ulcer reaches the bone and muscle.
-In this stage, pain is often minimal, as the tissue damage usually includes damage to the nerves.
+- Stage 4 – The ulcer depth reaches the bone and muscle.
 These Bedsores are highly susceptible to more severe infections and medical complications.

 Most Bedsores that people experience are either stage 1 or 2, but more severe can develop if left untreated.
 The absolute best way to treat an existing Bedsore is to contact a healthcare provider immediately.
 Healthcare professionals will assess the wound and determine the best course of action for recovery.